 - If the request is approved, the official notification will be sent to your MSU email account and include check-out procedures and the date by which your residence must be vacated.

-- Students seeking to appeal the decision made by the committee must do so in writing to Associate Dean of Students, Dr. Shannon Gary within two business days of receiving the decision.
-Dr. Gary is the University’s Section 504 Compliance Officer.
+- Students seeking to appeal the decision made by the committee must do so in writing to the Associate Dean of Students, Dr. Yolanda Alvarez, within two business days of receiving the decision.
+Dr. Alvarez is the University’s Section 504 Compliance Officer.
 Requests for appeals will only be considered if there is new information that the committee did not consider or if the procedures for the review of your request were not followed.

 Please see the printable documents linked above for forms you can print and submit.